 Top Ten Things to Do in Vienna

-Go ice-skating in front of the Wiener Rathaus.
-In how many cities of the world can you skate your worries away in front of the city hall (and how many city halls are this beautiful!).
+Go ice-skating in front of the Vienna Town Hall (aka the Wiener Rathaus).
+In how many cities of the world can you skate your worries away in front of the town hall (and how many city halls are this beautiful!).
 Very reasonably priced, this is not just a city for summer.
-Music flows through the air and good vibes ensue.
+Music flows through the air and good vibes ensue at the Vienna Town Hall (well outside atleast!)
 There is also a ice path through the surrounding forest to enjoy and traditional drinks such as Glühwein to keep you warm inside.
 It feels just like a fairytale!

-Marvel at the Baroque splendour that is Schönbrunn.
+Marvel at the Baroque splendour that is the Schonbrunn Palace Gardens.
 A 1,441-room palace that is probably the most important architectural, cultural, and historical monument in Austria that has a 300 year history deeply intertwined with successive Habsburg monarchs, most significantly Franz Joseph and Maria Theresa.
-It has been listed on the UNESCO World Heritage List since 1996 and is one place you absolutely cannot miss come rain or shine.
-If you have kids with you, a visit to the Schönbrunn Zoo [the oldest zoo in the world] is also a must – not least as they have Gaint Panda’s!
+The whole site including the Schonbrunn palace gardens has been listed on the UNESCO World Heritage List since 1996 and is one place you absolutely cannot miss come rain or shine.
+If you have kids with you, a visit to the Schonbrunn Zoo [the oldest zoo in the world] is also a must – not least as they have Giant Panda’s!

 Have you booked a place in Vienna yet?
 Get a quick idea of the best prices for highly recommended hotels in Vienna today by comparing the price of all hotels across multiple booking engines for later!